Software projects I have developed.

 Implementation of the Feige-Fiat-Shamir zero-knowledge proof of identity protocol, written in C language and using the GMP lib (GNU Multiple Precision Arithmetic library) to compute 512-bit prime numbers.
 Released under GPL license.

 This program was written during a traineeship in the Cryptography Team of the Computer Science Lab of the Ecole Polytechnique.

 Here is a collection of my smaller projects, university assignments, programming exercices, experiments, and other various stuff.
 Whenever possible, I made them freely available in the hope they can be useful again to someone else.
-Please note that these projects (most of which are quite old) are not maintained anymore and are released "as is" without any kind of support.
+Please note that most of these projects are quite old, are not maintained anymore, and are released "as is" without any kind of support.

 A plugin for the Nagios monitoring system, written in PowerShell.
 It allows a Nagios user to perform an advanced search on a logfile.

 A PowerShell script to easily import users into the Rosetta Stone e-learning service.